nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ### More data

-Even though I'm currently scraping a lot of data from the Registrar, there's still more that could be obtained!
+Even though I'm currently scraping a lot of data from the Registrar, there's still more that could be obtained.

 For instance, there's an endpoint, `/ClassDetailTooltip`, that's triggered every time a detail tooltip is opened on a course.
 This tooltip provides info about prerequisites, enrollment restrictions, grading type, the class webpage, and final exam time.